gregurco/jobeet-tutorial/docs/days/day-14.md

 ```

 You can notice that new `app.js` file appeared in folder `public/build/js`.
-This file is build using webpack and contains all JavaScript code required for out application.
+This file is build using webpack and contains all JavaScript code required for our application.
 Include this file in base layout (`templates/base.html.twig`) and add dropdown to select the language:

 ```diff